Alumni Engagement

 • Creating segmented messaging lists: While there are some emails you may want to send to all of your alumni, such as a monthly newsletter, you can create more personalized messaging experiences for alumni through segmentation strategies.
 For example, try dividing your alumni donors based on graduation year, donation history, and even major

 • Getting your current students and other alumni involved: Messages from universities often feel more personal when they come from another student rather than a faculty member.
 Consider employing some of your current students to share their stories and send messages to alumni.
-Or, consider reaching out to current alumni volunteers to and have then get in touch with their peers to fundraise for your university and connect with their old classmates at the same time.
+Or, consider reaching out to current alumni volunteers too and have them get in touch with their peers to fundraise for your university and connect with their old classmates at the same time.

 • Sharing their impact: Your alumni want to know that your university continues to improve and give current students an even better experience than when they attended.
 When reaching out to alumni about donating, share stories about how the campus has improved.

-Personalized messages make your donation requests stronger and show your alumni that your university acknowledges and appreciates their support.
+Personalized messages strengthen your donation requests and show your alumni that your university acknowledges and appreciates their support.
 Additionally, be sure to reach out to alumni volunteers to thank them for their efforts.
 This will help secure their support long-term, and may even lead to future donations as volunteers can often turn into donors.

 2. Send custom merchandise